AfnanBq/AVQA/README.md

 ![alt text](https://github.com/AfnanBq/AVQA/blob/master/dataset.png?raw=true)

 ## Results
 The results of the second question are not good and need further improvement.
-We recommend that enlarge the size of the dataset and using another model for object detection that would result in reasonable accuracies.
+We recommend that enlarge the size of the dataset and use another model for object detection that would result in reasonable accuracies.
 ![alt text](https://github.com/AfnanBq/AVQA/blob/master/results.png?raw=true)
 ## Technologies
 Project is created with: